hudub-com/hudub-legal/Hudub - Privacy Policy.md

+### Sample: Our Company Privacy Policy

+Our Company is part of the Our Company Group which includes Our Company International and Our Company Direct.
+This privacy policy will explain how our organization uses the personal data we collect from you when you use our website.

+Topics:

+*   What data do we collect?
+*   How do we collect your data?
+*   How will we use your data?
+*   How do we store your data?
+*   Marketing
+*   What are your data protection rights?
+*   What are cookies?
+*   How do we use cookies?
+*   What types of cookies do we use?
+*   How to manage your cookies
+*   Privacy policies of other websites
+*   Changes to our privacy policy
+*   How to contact us
+*   How to contact the appropriate authorities

+### What data do we collect?

+Our Company collects the following data:

+*   Personal identification information (Name, email address, phone number, etc.)
+*   \[Add any other data your company collects\]

+### How do we collect your data?

-\-provide Our Company with most of the data we collect.
+You directly provide Our Company with most of the data we collect.
 We collect data and process data when you:

 *   Register online or place an order for any of our products or services.
 *   Voluntarily complete a customer survey or provide feedback on any of our message boards or via email.